oneeve8/kobble-data/content/tutorialnarrative3.md

 ## #3
 Hi, Welcome back to another Kobble tutorial video.
 This is tutorial number 3, you may want to check out our Introductory video and our other two tutorials before you view this video.

-If you’ve watched some of our other videos,
+If you watched some of our other videos,

 By now, you probably have lots of ideas about how you want to use Kobble.